oauth-wg/oauth-selective-disclosure-jwt/main.md

 Note that it is at the issuer's discretion whether to turn the payload of SD-JWT into a 'flat' or 'structured' `_sd` SD-JWT object.

+#### Hash Function

+* `hash_alg`: REQUIRED.
+Hash algorithm used by the Issuer to generate hashes of the salted claim values.
+Hash algorithm identifier MUST be a value from the "Hash Name String" column in the IANA "Named Information Hash Algorithm" registry [IANA.Hash.Algorithms].
+SD-JWTs with hash algorithm identifiers not found in this registry are not considered valid and applications will need to detect and handle this error, should it occur.

 #### Holder Public Key

 If the issuer wants to enable holder binding, it includes a public key